| I continued around the camp on a permissive track to mee a footpath

 And because they were spearate companies, alhtough our journey was

-compensation.
+delayed for an hour we can claim nocompensation.
 The Arriva train was only 10 minutes late and the First

 Great Western service ran to time.